 Colds and flu can give your child headaches and body aches.
 The flu can really make your child feel sore all over.
 To ease pain, give a child older than 6 months either ibuprofen or acetaminophen.
 Ask your doctor about the right dose for your child’s age and size.
 Don't give your child aspirin -- even baby aspirin -- unless your doctor says it's OK.

 When fluid builds up from a cold or flu, it can cause a mild earache.
 Covering your child’s ear with a warm, moist cloth may ease the pain.
 Or try ibuprofen or acetaminophen.
 See a doctor for:

 Or if your child is younger than age 2 with an earache

 Comfort and Care for a Fever

-Call the doctor if your child has a fever over 104 F or that lasts more than two days, is younger than 6 months old, or has not had vaccines.
-If his fever is over 102 F, it may be the flu.
+Call the doctor if your child has a fever over 104 F or one that lasts more than 2 days, is younger than 6 months old, or has not had vaccines.
+If his fever is over 102, it may be the flu.
 Acetaminophen and ibuprofen are OK for kids -- not aspirin.
 Dress your child in light layers, and give him plenty to drink.
 When kids are hot, they can get dehydrated quickly.
 If your child looks sick or you are concerned, talk to your doctor.

 Help an Active Child Get Some Rest